 Manned vessel

 – Officer of watch.
 He is the responsible person.
 He might work together with a helmsman and a lookout.
-He has to ensure proper functioning of all available systems.
+He must ensure proper functioning of all available systems.
 He does discuss with other crew members if there are any unusual activities.
 He is responsible for following a proper navigation plan while having his safe passage plan, to avoid collisions.
 He will use sight, Automatic Radar Plotting Aid (ARPA) and Electronic Chart Display Information System (ECDIS).
-Thereby is he aware of the ship’s speed, turning circle and other handling characteristics to decide on the right strategy.
-He will monitor the VHF radio all the time while underway, to assist in emergencies if necessary, to hear Coast Guard alerts for
+Thereby he is aware of the ship’s speed, turning circle and other handling characteristics to decide on the right strategy.
+He will monitor the VHF radio all the time while underway, to assist in emergencies if necessary, to hear Coast Guard alerts for weather and hazards or restrictions to navigation, and to hear another vessel hailing you.

-OPERATIONAL DEMANDS 73

-weather and hazards or restrictions to navigation, and to hear another vessel hailing you.
 He wants to avoid information overload while being aware of the situation, which is only possible when he stays concentrated.
 This happens when the tasks are challenging, and he needs to have a form of autonomy [Porathe et al. (2014)].

 – Helmsman and lookout.
 Both monitor the situation and execute commands from